toptal/haste-server/about.md

 been conveniently copied to your clipboard.

 That's all there is to that, and you can install it with `gem install haste` right now.
+  * osx: you will need to have an up to date version of Xcode
+  * linux: you will need to have rubygems and ruby-devel installed

 ## Duration